MoneyIgos/MnigBot/README.md

 # DiscordBot

-MnigBot is a moderation bot making by mnig#2000.
+MnigBot is a moderation bot developing by MoneyIgos#2000.

 ## Used libraries: